cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - A = (a + d) / 2
 - B = (a - d)^2 / 16

 Next, let B' = 4 / (a - d).
-Then the birational map from the point (x', y') on the Montgomery curve to the point (x, y) on the twisted Edwards curve is given by
+Then the rational map from the point (x', y') on the Montgomery curve to the point (x, y) on the twisted Edwards curve is given by

 - x = x' / y'
 - y = (B' * x' - 1) / (B' * x' + 1)

-For completeness, we give the inverse map in {{birational-map-inverse}}.
+For completeness, we give the inverse map in {{rational-map-inverse}}.
 Note that the inverse map is not used when hashing to a twisted Edwards curve.

-Birational maps are undefined when the denominator of either rational function is zero.
+Rational maps may be undefined, for example, when the denominator of one of the rational functions is zero.
 For example, in the map described above, the exceptional cases are y' == 0 or B' * x' == -1.
 Implementations MUST detect exceptional cases and return the value